For some, the prospect of completing a masters degree can feel a little out of reach.

 If you’re enjoying your studies and want to keep going, you might be surprised at how easy it is to progress from one degree into the next.
 For example, Deakin University allows students who complete a Graduate Certificate of Communication or Graduate Diploma of Communication to easily transition to the Master of Communication.

 The great news?
-If you’ve already completed one of these shorter courses, the units you’ve ticked off already may help you with your masters application, or even count as prior learning, putting you ahead of the game.
+If you’ve already completed one of these shorter courses, the units you’ve ticked off already may help you with your masters degree application, or even count as prior learning, putting you ahead of the game.

 Changing plans

-‘Often students are trying to address a gap in their skillset, so there’s a particular skill they want to develop,’ Dr Hawley says.
+‘Often students are trying to address a gap in their skill set, so there’s a particular skill they want to develop,’ Dr Hawley says.

 However it’s not unusual for a student to start to really enjoy the process of learning, develop an interest in a particular specialty and want to pursue that further in a masters degree, she says.